Sati Kazanova: Personal life

-On 8 October 2017 Sati Kazanova married Italian photographer Stefano Tiozzo in Vladikavkaz.
-They previously met at a wedding of common friends and relatives and later started a long-distance relationship, before deciding to marry in less than six months.
+On 8 October 2017 Sati Kazanova married Italian doctor-turned-photographer Stefano Tiozzo in Vladikavkaz.
+They previously met at a wedding of common friends and her brother and later started a long-distance relationship, before deciding to marry in less than six months.
+In October 2024, the couple welcomed their first child together, a daughter.

 The couple are followers of Vishwananda, a Hindu guru from the island of Mauritius.